thinkful-ei19/victoria-jacob-petful-server/README.md

 Implemented using a queue, one can grab dogs or cats with a get request:

-GET http://localhost:8080/api/dog - will return json in format:
+GET http://localhost:8080/api/dog - will return dog, json in format:

     {
         "imageURL": "https://canna-pet.com/wp-content/uploads/2017/10/german-shepherd-dog-1071592_1920-1024x683.jpg",